tweksteen/burst/doc/http.rst

 abrupt.http - HTTP base classes
 ===============================

+.. module:: http

 .. class:: Request(fp, [hostname=None, port=80, use_ssl=False])

   The Request class is the base of Abrupt.
-To create an instance, you have two options: either use a socket or a string representing the whole request into the constructor or use the :func:`c` function.
+To create an instance, you have two options: either use a socket or a string representing the whole request into the constructor or use the :func:`~http.create` function.
-  Once created, the Request object have the following attributes:
+  The two methods __repr__ and __str__ have been defined to provide user friendly interaction inside the interpreter.

   .. attribute:: method

     Contains the HTTP method of the request.
-For instance, "GET"
+For instance, "GET".

   .. attribute:: url

     A 6-tuple result, see http://docs.python.org/library/urlparse.html

   .. attribute:: http_version

     The HTTP version.
-For instance, "HTTP/1.1"
+For instance, "HTTP/1.1".

   .. attribute:: hostname

     The hostname of the server.
-For instance, "phrack.org"
+For instance, "phrack.org".

   .. attribute:: port

     The port used to connect to the server.
-By default "80".
+By default, 80.

   .. attribute:: use_ssl

     A boolean indicating if SSL is used.
-By default, False
+By default, False.

   .. attribute:: headers

-     List of couple containing the headers.
+    List of pairs containing the headers.

   .. attribute:: path

     The path of the request.
 For instance, "/index.html".
 This attribute is defined as read-only.
 To modify the path, use the :attr:`url` attribute.

   .. attribute:: query